secretfader/www/content/blog/2018/erasing-yesterday/index.md

 draft = false
 layout = "post"
 title = "Erasing Yesterday"
+illustrationDescription = "Adventures with my little explorer, like this one, are high on my bucket list post-amputation.
+Image by the author."
 +++

 At precisely ten o'clock local time on October 23rd, I will be soundly asleep as